 Welcome to English

 The English department at ‘Madani Boys’ School’ aims to perfectly align linguistic and literary study with our beloved ‘HEART’ ethos.
-Our knowledgeable and dedicated team of teachers will deliver a balanced, challenging and fun curriculum to ensure our students are exposed to texts heavy in literary heritage - with opportunities for social and cultural capital throughout.
+Our knowledgeable and dedicated team of teachers will deliver a balanced, challenging, and fun curriculum to ensure our students are exposed to texts heavy in literary heritage - with opportunities for social and cultural capital throughout.
 We want our students to be optimally prepared for the world of academia and the wider world, beyond the walls of Madani.
 We want to teach the ‘best that has been thought and said’ and believe all young people deserve the rigour of that knowledge as a birth right.
-Our intent is for all our students to:
+Our intention is for all our students to:

 - Read great texts influenced by history, that, in turn, influenced our culture.